 The House impeached Trump.
 What happens next?

-The House of Representatives voted to impeach President Trump on Wednesday, the third time in history it has taken this action against a president.
+The House of Representatives voted to impeach President Trump on Wednesday.
+This is the third time in history it has taken this action against a president.

-The Democratic-controlled House voted 230 to 197 (1 present) largely along party lines on the first article, abuse of power.
+The Democratic-controlled House voted 230 to 197 (with one present vote) largely along party lines on the first article, abuse of power.
 All but three Democrats supported his impeachment, and all of the Republicans rejected it.
-On the second question of obstruction of Congress, the vote was 229 to 198, with 1 member voting present.
+On the second question of obstruction of Congress, the vote was 229 to 198, with one member voting present.

 But the impeachment process isn't over yet.
 It now moves to the Republican-controlled Senate.
 Here are the next steps: